qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 If you would like to get all the R scrips from the QGIS 2 on-line collection, you can select *QGIS R script collection (from QGIS 2)* instead of *QGIS R script collection*.
-You will find probably find that scripts that depend on vector data input or output will not work.
+You will probably find that scripts that depend on vector data input or output will not work.